renbytes/arla/README.md

 Utilities: Contains generic tools like the EventBus for decoupled communication and the CognitiveScaffold for LLM interactions.

-This library is intended to be used as a dependency by higher-level packages like arla-engine and specific simulation applications.
+This library is intended to be used as a dependency by higher-level packages like agent-engine and specific simulation applications.